hsgweon/pipits/README.md

 #### *Note*

 1. Selected subregion are extracted with [ITSx](http://microbiology.se/software/itsx/) and where necessary they are re-orientated to 5’ to 3’ direction.
 It is worth noting that ITSx uses HMMER3 (Mistry et al., 2013) to compare input sequences against a set of models built from a number of different subregions of ITS sequences found in various organisms.
 This makes ITSx an ideal tool for both extraction of desired ITS subregions as well as filtering for specific groups of organisms.
 It also means that while PIPITS has been created with the analysis of fungal amplicons in mind, it could be adapted for the analyses of other organism groups where ITS is used as a marker by changing the ITSx settings and reference databases
-3. Having extracted the subregion, sequences are re-inflated to reflect their original abundances.
+2. Having extracted the subregion, sequences are re-inflated to reflect their original abundances.
 To date, the longest sequenceable reads from the Illumina technology are 300 bp x 2 which is not sufficient to sequence both ITS1 and ITS2 and to have an overlapping region to join them.
 For this reason the program supports only a single subregion extraction mode
+3. PIPITS will include those sequences that do not have any conserved region detected.
+This is so that ALL sequences are taken into account.

 ### B3.
 Process sequences